Falafel are cute and tasty chickpea patties with a crispy outer crust and a soft, compact, and tasty interior.

 1. SOAK THE CHICKPEAS

-• The day or night before, put 2 cups dried chickpeas in a large pot with plenty of water and a teaspoon of baking soda.
+• Soak 2 cups dried chickpeas in a large pot with plenty of water for 24 hours.

-• Blend until you reach a fine texture, scraping down the sides of the food processor often.
+Blend until finely coarse, scrape down the side of the food processor once or twice.

 3. SHAPE THE FALAFEL

-• The easiest way to shape the falafel is with an ice cream scoop or cookie dough scoop.
+• Shape the falafel by hand or use a falafel scoop, ice cream scoop, or cookie dough scoop.

-Rinse the scoop with water after every 3 falafels or when they start sticking to the scoop.
+Rinse the scoop with water after every 3 falafels.

-Cook them in the oil for about 3.5 – 4 minutes or until golden brown all around.
+Bake for about 30 minutes or until golden brown on top.

 Falafel with bite on a plate